Logo

 What’s the Most Common Rookie Mistake, and How Do You Avoid It?

-Underestimating costs and expecting tiny accounts to produce big, fast gains.
-Build a fee model, treat early funds as tuition, size positions by risk, and keep a trading journal.
+Underestimating total costs and expecting tiny accounts to produce big, fast gains.
+To avoid it, build a simple cost model (fees plus typical slippage), size positions by risk, and keep a journal so you can see whether your losses come from market movement or from execution.

-In short, ignoring fees and gambling with small balances is a fast way to blow up.
-Run the math beforehand, journal every trade, and exit losers quickly.
+In short: ignoring fees and gambling with small balances is a fast way to blow up.
+Run the math beforehand, record every trade, and use your stop-loss rules consistently.

 Practical Math: A Simple Position-Sizing Checklist